Ethel Ennis: Life and career

 Ennis was born in a row house on North Calhoun Street in Baltimore, Maryland, and grew up in the Sandtown-Winchester neighborhood.
 She began performing as a church pianist at a young age.

 Embarking on a solo singing career, she recorded a number of songs for Atlantic Records before her LP debut, Lullabies for Losers, was released by Jubilee Records in 1955.
 In 1957, she moved to Capitol Records for a two-album contract, and released A Change of Scenery.
 Soon after the 1958 follow-up LP Have You Forgotten, Ennis took a six-year hiatus from recording, during which she toured Europe with Benny Goodman.
 Two of her recordings 'Call Me Young' and 'Sing Me A tune' were used in the UK during Testcard intervals on BBC1 between January 1978 and April 1980.

 In 1963, she recorded four LPs for RCA Victor.
 However, disenchanted with the creative direction of the label and artist management, Ennis left that label and took another hiatus.
 Eight years would pass before she received another recording contract.
 During this period she sang the title song for the 1967 feature film Mad Monster Party?
-The BASF LP 10 Sides of Ethel Ennis emerged in 1973; later that year, Ennis, a Democrat, was invited to sing at the re-inauguration of Richard Nixon.
+The BASF LP 10 Sides of Ethel Ennis emerged in 1973; later that year, Ennis, a Democrat, was invited to sing at the inauguration of Richard Nixon.
 Her unusual a cappella rendition of the national anthem shocked some, but inspired many others.
 She later appeared on the panel game show To Tell the Truth and, after she stood up as "the Real Ethel Ennis," reprised her a capella rendition of the national anthem for the panelists and audience, receiving a standing ovation.